oaqa/FlexNeuART/README.md

 It currently has two branches:

-1. [The ``bigger_reruns`` branch includes software](https://github.com/oaqa/knn4qa/tree/bigger_reruns) used in the disseration of Leonid Boytsov: ["Efficient and Accurate Non-Metric k-NN Search with Applications to Text Matching"](http://boytsov.info/pubs/thesis_boytsov.pdf).
+1. [The ``bigger_reruns`` branch includes software](https://github.com/oaqa/knn4qa/tree/bigger_reruns) used in the dissertation of Leonid Boytsov: ["Efficient and Accurate Non-Metric k-NN Search with Applications to Text Matching"](http://boytsov.info/pubs/thesis_boytsov.pdf).
 A summary of this work is given in the [following blog post.](http://searchivarius.org/blog/efficient-and-accurate-non-metric-k-nn-search-applications-text-matching-we-need-more-k-nn).
 2. [The ``cikm2016`` branch](https://github.com/oaqa/knn4qa/tree/cikm2016) includes software for the paper [L. Boytsov, D. Novak, Y. Malkov, E. Nyberg  (2016). *Off the Beaten Path: Let’s Replace Term-Based Retrieval with k-NN Search*, CIKM'16](http://boytsov.info/pubs/cikm2016.pdf).
 This work is covered [in a blog post as well.](http://searchivarius.org/blog/text-retrieval-can-and-should-benefit-using-generic-k-nn-search-algorithms) **For more details on this branch software, please, check [the Wiki page](https://github.com/oaqa/knn4qa/wiki)**.